bugra-oner/React-Native-Exercise-App-with-Expo/readme/secondReadme.md

+The reading order should be as follows
+1- first readme
+2-second readme
+3-installation
+4-note
+5-starting

 First of all, before starting this project, learn how to start a project with react-native expo yourself.
 Go to the website and create an application with react-native expo independent of this project.